 I included Townshend's "Rough Boys" and "Empty Glass," since Daltrey considered both to be good choices for the band.
 Ironically, since Daltrey never recorded them, both tracks have Townshend on lead vocals.
 Jones plays drums on "Rough Boys" so at least half the band is present.
 Interestingly, The Who had actually recorded "Empty Glass" (again with Townshend on vocals) as part of the Who Are You sessions, but it was left off the final album.
 The version on Townshend's album is superior, so I've used that one.

-I swear that it is a complete coincidence that in assembling this album that the two songs with the word "dance" in them ended up being the third track on each side.
+I swear that it is a complete coincidence that the two songs with the word "dance" in them ended up being the third track on each side when this album was assembled.

 Finally, I felt that the album needed one more track.
 With Townshend on lead vocal on three songs already, I didn't want to add another tune from his solo album.
 And I really didn't want to include another song from McVicar since the rest of the tracks only feature Daltrey and wouldn't be written by a Who member.
 And so I chose "It's In You," an outtake from Face Dances.
 I've no idea when Townshend wrote the song so it may not fit timewise.
 But it works in general.